Smart-bomb sales drive Raytheon's revenue rise

 Raytheon said its bookings increased 30.6 percent to $6.94 billion in the third quarter.
 Bookings is a forward-looking metric that measures the value of firm orders won by Raytheon.

-The company also increased the lower end of its 2016 net sales forecast and said it now expected sales of $24.2 billion to $24.5 billion.
+The company also increased the lower end of its 2016 net sales forecast and said it now expected sales of $24.2 billion-$24.5 billion.
 The company had earlier pegged the low end of its revenue forecast at $24.0 billion.